Skip to main content

 • Regulation of Accountancy Profession

-Professional accountants working outside the statutory audit function may become members of professional accountancy organizations on a voluntary basis and are subject to the educational, ethical, and continuing professional development requirements established by those bodies.
+Professional accountants working outside the statutory audit function may become members of professional accountancy organizations on a voluntary basis.
+Members are subject to the education, ethical, continuing professional development, quality assurance, and investigation and discipline requirements established by their respective professional bodies, subject to IAASA oversight where the body is a PAB or RAB.

 • Audit Oversight Arrangements